FAQ: What does the Dodge Ram 190 Degree Thermostat do?

 What is the best advice on how to correct these symptoms?

-If you are currently experiencing any of these symptoms, it's time to replace the Cummins 5292712 190 Degree Thermostat yourself in order to alleviate this issue.
+If you are currently experiencing any of these symptoms, it's time to replace the Cummins 5292712 190 Degree Thermostat yourself to alleviate this issue.

 What if I choose a lower-priced Thermostat?

-The use of a less expensive thermostat is a prime example of you get what you pay for.
+Using a less expensive thermostat is a prime example of getting what you pay for.
 The Cummins turbo diesel is designed for peak operating performance when it runs at the correct operating temperature.
-We have had many customers purchase the OEM Cummins thermostat after learning this lesson.
+After learning this lesson, many customers have purchased the OEM Cummins thermostat.

 Part Number: 5292712

 Product Note: Cummins Parts Are A Non-Returnable Item.
-Please make sure you have ordered the correct part for your 6.7L Cummins diesel engine!
+Please ensure you have ordered the correct replacement thermostat part for your 6.7L Cummins diesel engine!